DUI For Age Groups: 40 To 60

 As with any DUI, it is critical to take action as soon as possible in order to avoid losing your driving privileges.
 You may have only ten days in which time to request a DMV hearing to fight a resulting license suspension.
 This date typically begins from the day of your arrest and failure to take action by this deadline can result in the automatic suspension of your license.

 Don’t let a DUI tarnish your reputation!
-Contact us today and get started on your defense.
+Contact my firm today and get started on your defense.